DW01/hyperion-engine/README.md

 ## About Hyperion

-Hyperion Engine is a high performance game engine written in C++ 20, with a focus on modern rendering techniques such as clustered shading, gpu driven rendering, ray tracing, and a high performance Vulkan graphics backend.
+Hyperion Engine is a high performance game engine written in C++20, with a focus on modern rendering techniques such as clustered shading, gpu driven rendering, ray tracing, and a high performance Vulkan graphics backend.
 This project started as a fork of [an earlier engine project](https://github.com/ajmd17/apex-engine) that I started working on in 2016, but has since been almost completely rewritten and redesigned from the ground up.

+Additionally, we have a WIP DirectX 12 rendering backend, but it is not at par with the Vulkan implementation.

 #### Editor screenshot